Prepare to enroll devices and deliver resources

-- Create an Android Enterprise administrator account.
-For details, see Android Enterprise.
-Or, see Legacy Android Enterprise for G Suite Customers.
+To enroll Android devices, create an Android Enterprise administrator account.
+See Android Enterprise.
+Or, see Legacy Android Enterprise for Google Workspace Customers.

-- Configure G Suite for Chrome OS device enrollment from your G Suite account.
-For details, see Chrome OS.
+- To configure Google Workspace for Chrome OS device enrollment from your Google Workspace account, see Chrome OS.

 - For more information about enrollment, see Device management and articles under that node.